muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 Its single canonical octet for `10` corresponds to the ASCII/UTF-8 *DOLLAR SIGN* character `$`.

+Its single canonical octet for `100` corresponds to the ASCII/UTF-8 *PERCENT SIGN* character `%` which has a common mnemonic for percentages which a fractions with a denominator of 100.

+Its single canonical octet for `1000` corresponds to the ASCII/UTF-8 *AMPERSAND SIGN* character `&`.

 Its single canonical octet for `-1` corresponds to the ASCII/UTF-8 *NUMBER SIGN* character `#`.